What you'll find on this page

 - Pure tone sound tests (air conduction test)

-In this air conduction test, different pitches and tones are played through headphones or earplugs.
+In this air conduction test, different pitches and tones are played through headphones.
 The patient signals when the sound is heard.
 For children, this test is often turned into a game to make the experience fun.

 Speech recognition test

 This test is similar to the pure tone test, but uses words or sentences rather than tones.
 It helps the audiologist determine how well speech is heard and understood at different volumes.

 - Bone conduction test

 In this test, a metal band with an attachment, called a bone oscillator, is placed against the bone behind the ear.
 Sounds are sent to the inner ear through the bone.

 The results of the hearing test are ready immediately and mapped on an audiogram.
 This chart maps the degree of hearing loss and typically takes 20 to 30 minutes to complete.